Table of Contents

 Medicaid Eligibility for Nursing Home Care

 All 50 states have financial and level of care eligibility criteria for Medicaid-funded nursing home care.
 The financial eligibility criteria consists of income and asset limits.
 These limits change annually and vary based on marital status and one’s state of residence.
 The criteria to meet a Nursing Home Level of Care (NHLOC) need also varies by state.
 The table below is a generalized view of Medicaid eligibility for nursing home care.
 View state-specific eligibility requirements.

 Financial Eligibility Requirements

-|2019 Medicaid Nursing Home Care Eligibility Requirements (approximate, rules change by state)|
+|2024 Medicaid Nursing Home Care Eligibility Requirements (approximate, rules vary by state)

 Level of Care Eligibility Requirements

 “Nursing Home Level of Care” may sound like an obvious care requirement, but each state defines what this means differently and there is considerable variation among the states.
 One way for a family to assess whether a loved one requires nursing home care (without a formal designation from a doctor) is to consider what would happen if their loved one was left alone for several hours.
 Would they be a danger to themselves?
 If so, what are the reasons?
 Are they medically related?
 For example, do they require assistance with IV drops or a ventilator?
 Are they cognitively challenged, such as having Alzheimer’s / dementia related memory issues?
 Does their behavior lack self-control?
 Do they have functional challenges, such as the inability to complete Activities of Daily Living (dressing, eating, transferring, using the toilet, etc.)?
 If the individual is in danger for two of these reasons, it is likely they would qualify for NHLOC, and therefore, qualify for Medicaid from a “level of care” perspective.